==================

 Vegan Fried Ravioli

 Today, I’m giving a vegan take on a popular appetizer: vegan fried ravioli!
-Instead of frying the ravioli in oil, today’s vegan fried ravioli recipe is produced in an air fryer.
+Instead of frying the ravioli in oil, today’s vegan fried ravioli recipe is produced by air frying it.
 They’re rich without being a greasy, weighty mess, thanks to a light mist of cooking spray.
 It’s also called breaded ravioli or toasted ravioli and cooked until crispy and dippable.
+Where Can Vegan Ravioli Be Found?
+Because it’s made using store-bought pasta, making fried ravioli through air frying couldn’t be easier.
+Kite Hill and Rising Moon Organics are two vegan options available on the market.
+Start by dipping the ravioli in aquafaba to make vegan fried ravioli in the air fryer.

 What Exactly Is Aquafaba?